Windows VMs

 As all the VMs run on the Google Cloud Platform, you can use any Windows version supported by GCP.
 For Windows Server instances, GCP can provide on-demand licenses.
 For Windows Client (For example, Windows 7 and 10), you must bring your license.

-Read more about running Windows workloads on GCP.
+Read more about running .

 Add the gcr.io/instruqt/guacamole